-Comment: The trails reviewer has reviewed the subject application pursuant to the above conditions and finds that the off-site improvements in Condition 16 were required as part of Preliminary Plan 4-14020 pursuant to Section 24-124.01 (bicycle/pedestrian adequacy requirements).
+The Planning Board has reviewed the subject application pursuant to the above conditions and finds that the off-site improvements in Condition 16 were required as part of Preliminary Plan 4-14020 pursuant to Section 24-124.01 (bicycle/pedestrian adequacy requirements).
 An exhibit of the proposed improvements needs to be submitted illustrating the location, limits, and specifications of the improvements.